fabianmartins/alienattack.workshop/README.md

 1. Get back to the Game application on your browser, and now choose **Login** (or skip to step 2 if you're already there).
 2. Enter your credentials, and click on **Login**.
 3. If you entered your credentials right, you will see a pop-up message `Login successful to user <username>`.
-4. If you get to a page where the indicating status is WAITING and a countdown stopped at 10, then the login is ok, but something else is wrong (you can check the browser console, if you want).
+4. If you get to a page where the indicating status is WAITING and a countdown stuck at 10, then the login is ok, but something else is wrong (you can check the browser console, if you want).

 ### fixACTIVITY 4 - Test the Alien Attack manager console